fmoor/edgedb-docs/doc/edgeql/ddl/links.rst

         between the new link and its parents.
 Schema modifications to the parent(s) propagate to the child.

-        If the same *link property* name exists in more than one parent, or is explicitly defined in the new link and at least one parent, then the data types of the link property targets must be *compatible*.
+        If the same *property* name exists in more than one parent, or is explicitly defined in the new link and at least one parent, then the data types of the property targets must be *compatible*.
-        If there is no conflict, the link properties are merged to form a single link property in the new link item.
+        If there is no conflict, the link properties are merged to form a single property in the new link item.

     .. eql:clause:: ACTION: action